pyladies/project-admin-logisitics/policies/new_chapter_policy.md

 5. What questions do we ask in our form?
 6. How do we review new chapter requests?
 7. For accountability, how do we document new chapter creations?

-Timeline: I'd like to have this new process in place by end of January 2020.

 # Details